Okay, seriously? The side effects from using Retin-A are NOT this bad.

 Also worth noting: Retin-A is NOT a spot treatment.
 If you're acne-prone, you might be tempted to put a big glop of the stuff on a breakout, but it could burn your skin and make it look even worse.
 Just spread it all over in a thin layer and let the meds work their magic.

 4. Use Retin-A only at night, and be extra-diligent about sunscreen during the day.

 The sun's UV rays break down the vitamin A in Retin-A, making it less active, so there's no point using it during the daytime because you won't get the same results out of the product.
 But that's not the only reason you should only use it at night.
 It also makes you much more sensitive to sun exposure—so a fresh application in the morning could put you at higher risk for sunburn, which would only undo all of your hard work!

-Also, I would be negligent if I didn’t tell you that you absolutely MUST avoid the sun when you’re on Retin-A. Frequent application of an SPF of at least 30 is key (I use SkinCeuticals), but you don’t want that to give you carte blanche to lie out in direct sunlight.
-Personally, I think it’s better to wear hats, stay in the shade, etc.—at least if you’re using Retin-A for pigmentation issues, which can come back lickety-split without proper protection.
+Also, I would be negligent if I didn't tell you that you absolutely MUST avoid the sun when you're on Retin-A. Frequent application of an SPF of at least 30 is key (I use SkinCeuticals or Lavanila), but that doesn't give you carte blanche to lie out in direct sunlight.
+Personally, I think it's better to wear hats, stay in the shade, etc.—especially if you're using Retin-A for pigmentation issues, which can come back lickety-split without proper protection.

 5. Skip applications if you need to... or use more moisturizer.

 If you're doing all of the above but still finding that the Retin-A makes your skin too irritated, there are a couple of things you can do.